π© Commands and options

 List out all package archives.

-$ eask [GLOBAL-OPTIONS] archives
+eask [GLOBAL-OPTIONS] archives

 Search packages from archives.

-$ eask [GLOBAL-OPTIONS] search [QUEIRES..]
+eask [GLOBAL-OPTIONS] search [QUEIRES..]

-Upgrade all packages.
+Upgrade all packages from archives.

-$ eask [GLOBAL-OPTIONS] upgrade
+eask [GLOBAL-OPTIONS] upgrade

-$ eask [GLOBAL-OPTIONS] list [--depth]
+eask [GLOBAL-OPTIONS] list [--depth]

 List out all outdated packages.

-$ eask [GLOBAL-OPTIONS] outdated [--depth]
+eask [GLOBAL-OPTIONS] outdated [--depth]

-Download package archives.
+Download descriptions of all configured package archives.

-$ eask [GLOBAL-OPTIONS] refresh
+eask [GLOBAL-OPTIONS] refresh

 Generate files that are used for the development.

-Generate autoload file.
+Generate the autoload file.

 Write a package autoloads to project-autoloads.el in the project root.

-$ eask [GLOBAL-OPTIONS] generate autoloads
+eask [GLOBAL-OPTIONS] generate autoloads

 project is the project name, as declared in Eask-file.
-See Multi-file Packages (elisp) for details.
+See

-Generate pkg file.
+Generate the pkg file.

 Write a package descriptor file to project-pkg.el in the project root.